 Global Builders – Peru

-There are several ways that you can get involved.
-Donate to support this specific partner.
-Volunteer on one of our Peru Global Builders teams, which you can learn more about below.
-Or join a trip as a virtual volunteer, choosing to donate your travel costs instead of making the trip.
-We make that fun -- see virtual volunteering explained here.
+Getting involved – There are several ways that you can get involved: donate to support this specific partner, volunteer on one of our Peru Global Builders teams, which you can learn more about below, or join a trip as a virtual volunteer, choosing to donate your travel costs instead of making the trip.
+We make virtual volunteering fun — see virtual volunteering explained here!

 Learn the Basics – Area Info

 Spanish (Official) 84.1%, Quechua 13%, Aymara 1.7%, Other 1.2%

 0-14 years 26.62%, 15-24 years 18.63% 25-54 years 39.91% 55+ 14.84%